mavihsrr/Righta_Legal/README.md

 # Righta: Empowering Access to Legal Knowledg
 Empower individuals with our app, simplifying legal complexities.
 Accessible legal knowledge, AI-powered support, and community engagement.
-An innovative application that leverages advanced AI technology to provide users with comprehensive legal assistance and support.
-By integrating Google's Gemini language model and a customized AI-powered calling feature, our platform offers a unique blend of information retrieval, community engagement, and real-time assistance.

-At the heart of Righta is a Language Model (LM) developed by Google, specifically Gemini, trained on the latest Indian Penal Code (IPC) sourced from a provided PDF document.
-This LM performs Real-time Answer Generation (RAG) to analyze user queries and extract relevant information from the IPC, ensuring accurate and up-to-date legal guidance.

 []

 ## Table of Contents